Skip Ribbon Commands

 Salmonella

 Salmonella bacteria (there are many types) are a major cause of food poisoning in the United States.
-The most commonly contaminated foods are raw meat (including chicken), raw or undercooked eggs, and unpasteurized milk.
-Fortunately, Salmonella are killed when food is cooked thoroughly.
+The most commonly contaminated foods are raw meat (including chicken), raw or undercooked eggs and unpasteurized milk.
+Fortunately, cooking food thoroughly kills Salmonella.
 Symptoms caused by Salmonella infection usually start between six to 48 hours after eating, and may last for 7 days.

 E. coli

-Escherichia coli (or E. coli) is a group of bacteria that normally live in the intestines of children and adults.
+Escherichia coli (or E. coli) is a group of bacteria that normally live in our intestines.
 A few strains of these bacteria can cause food-related illnesses.
 Undercooked ground beef is a common source of E. coli, although raw produce and contaminated water have caused some outbreaks.

 Symptoms of an E. coli infection typically include diarrhea (which can range from mild to severe), abdominal pain, and in some cases nausea and vomiting.
 Some E. coli outbreaks have been severe and have even caused deaths in rare instances.
 The best treatment for an E. coli–related illness is to get plenty of rest and fluids.
 But if symptoms are more severe, talk with your pediatrician.